Great Ideas for Organizing Kids Stuff all in one place. Now is the perfect time to implement these ideas for the school year.

 Over the years I’ve shared some Great Ideas for Organizing Kids’ Stuff.
-I thought it would be easier for you to find these ideas by placing them in one post.
+I thought I would make it easy for you to find these ideas by placing them all in one post.
 Some posts have just one idea but some have several ideas in one post, so be sure to check them all out and pin your favorites for later.

 I’ve tried to include many ideas ranging from getting the kids out the door in the morning to organizing their closets.
 Just like adults, kids feel more secure and comfortable when their surroundings are organized.
 The key to helping kids become and stay organized is to ask for their input throughout the process.
 So let’s get started!

-Organized Teen Closet -Totes, shoe shelves, and specialty hangers make this closet functional.
+Organized Teen Closet -Totes, shoe shelves, and specialty hangers make this closet functional and easy to manage.

 Closet Make Over -Totes and shelves add the horizontal storage space needed in this closet.
 This is a great idea if you can’t make permanent changes.

 Lego Instruction Binder -Keep instructions organized and easy to retrieve in this convenient binder with free printable cover.

 Back to School Supplies -Ways to organize all those supplies for school.
 Click link for free printable.